-Given that you will be deciding this case on the evidence, it is important that you listen carefully to what witnesses say and pay close attention to all of the evidence.
-If you have any difficulty hearing, if someone is speaking too quickly or if there is any other problem, please signal that to me or to the Clerk of Court or to the Jury attendant immediately and I will try to do something about it.
+"Given that you will be deciding this case on the evidence, it is important that you listen carefully to what witnesses say and pay close attention to all of the evidence.
+If you have any difficulty hearing, if someone is speaking too quickly or if there is any other problem, please signal that to me or to the Clerk of Court immediately - via the jury attendant / macer / bar officer (as necessary) - and I will try to do something about it.
 You will not be given a recording or transcript of the evidence, so you have to rely on your own memory of it.
 You have been provided with pencils and paper and you can take notes of the evidence if you wish, or you may prefer to listen carefully and watch the witnesses as they give their evidence.
-You may find it helpful if at least some of your number take some notes.
+I would strongly encourage at least some of your number take some notes.
 Any notes which you make will be destroyed after the trial.

 Whichever way you choose to go about it, can I encourage you to pay close attention to the evidence throughout the trial.
 It quite often happens that a witness will say something which may not seem important at the time, but by the end of the trial it may turn out to be highly significant.
-So you should follow the evidence as closely as you can throughout the trial.
+So you should follow the evidence as closely as you can throughout the trial."